yiisoft/yii2/docs/guide/tutorial-start-from-scratch.md

 Make a Package
 --------------

 With the template defined, create a Git repository from it, and push your files there.
-If you're going to open source your template, [Github](http://githumb.com) is the best place to host it.
+If you're going to open source your template, [Github](http://github.com) is the best place to host it.
 If you intend to keep your template non-collaborative, any Git repository site will do.

 Next, you need to register your package for Composer's sake.
 For public templates, the package should be registered at [Packagist](https://packagist.org/).
-For private templates, it is a bit more tricky to register the packge.
+For private templates, it is a bit more tricky to register the package.
 For instructions, see the [Composer documentation](https://getcomposer.org/doc/05-repositories.md#hosting-your-own).

 Use the Template
 ------